pacoita/deno-api-mock/README.md

 ## Run Deno mock server

 From the `webServer` folder, run `deno run --allow-net server.ts` to start the server (you might want to add Deno to your env variables if you want to run it from any path).
-By default, it will listen on PORT 8280.
-If you change it, align the PORT value with the variable used by Angular in the `environments` folder (within the Angular app scope).
+By default, it will listen on PORT 8280. <br>If you change it, align the PORT value with the variable used by Angular in the `environments` folder (within the Angular app scope).